kongsin/KXMLParser/README.md

 # KXMLParser
-The library for map XML to an object and convert XML to an object
+The library for map XML to an object and convert object to XML

 ### There have a simple XML data
 ```